 When your meat is almost done cooking, add a splash of the cooking wine.

 Once your pasta is ready, drain and set to the side (Make sure you keep a little bit of the pasta water to incorporate into the rest of the dish)!

 Once your meat is finished cooking, transfer it to a pyrex dish.
 You will then add in the sauce, splash of pasta water, ricotta, spinach and shells and mix until evenly distributed.
 Once everything is mixed, you can sprinkle the mozzarella on top.

 Place in the oven for about 20 minutes (or until the mozzarella melts and the edges crisp up)

 Carefully remove the dish from the oven and let set for about 10 minutes.

 Once it's set, garnish with your fresh basil, serve and enjoy!

 I hope you enjoy this meal as much as we did - yes, it tastes as good as it looks!
-Let me know what you think in the comments below!
+Let me know what you think and stay tuned for more yummy recipes!